-This American husband and wife songwriting duo Nickolas Ashford and Valerie Simpson are famous for writing songs that belong to the Motown genre.
-They have worked with some of the most famous artists in the world, such as Marvin Gaye, Aretha Franklin and Diana Ross..
+Know as the best songwriters of all time, this American married couple songwriting duo Nickolas Ashford and Valerie Simpson are famous for writing songs that belong to the Motown genre.
+They have worked with some of the most famous artists in the world, such as Marvin Gaye, Aretha Franklin, and Diana Ross.
 I am sure that you will be familiar with some of their biggest hits, such as “I’m Every Woman”, “Ain’t No Mountain High Enough” and “Ain’t Nothing Like The Real Thing”.

 Their most famous songs all have a super catchy chorus that will be stuck in your head all day!
 Take the chorus for “Ain’t No Mountain High Enough”, for example: